 It’s picture-perfect and chill-perfect, too—the area looks right out onto Whitefish Lake and the surrounding forest.
-Weatherproof wicker sofas with navy blue cushions from Birch Lane flank the majestic woodburning fireplace from Belgard, with complementary gray pavers by Trex.
+Weatherproof wicker sofas with navy blue cushions from Birch Lane flank the majestic woodburning fireplace with complementary gray pavers by Belgard.

 Instead of one giant coffee table, Brian chose two concrete ones by Williston Forge so they can be split up for entertaining.
 This spot is just as heavenly for family time, says Brian: “You could stare at the scenery and talk all day long.”